 - This group is open to anyone, but it is spearheaded by white faculty and staff members who will take full accountability for its actions.
 We will seek advice from the whole faculty and staff about plans we wish to advance, but will be most interested in feedback from non-white faculty, staff, and students.
 Such feedback will be treated with confidentiality when requested.
 The members of TFCSR recognize that building relationships based on trust will take time and self work.
 These conversations will be ongoing.

-- Students will be invited to participate.
-Their voices will be integral to the task force’s organizing, planning, and implementation of our action items.
+- Students are integral to the task force’s organizing, planning, and implementation of our action items.
 We recognize that faculty and staff are in a position of power over students.
 We also recognize there is a power differential between faculty and staff and in this space we will strive to minimize this reality.
 Therefore, faculty and staff members will be full participants in leading this group and therefore accountable for all actions equally, including student contributions.

 - The work of this group will be transparent and accessible to anyone.